codingupastorm/sc-docs/docs/testing.rst

 Testing
 ###############################

-With Stratis Smart Contracts, your tests can be developed and debugged using C# inside Visual Studio.
-The tests as described here verify that your smart contract logic executes as intended, before you deploy it to a live network.
+Stratis Smart Contracts are unit-testable in the same way as any other C# class.
+Unit tests can be written with the testing framework of your choice.
+Tests can be developed and debugged with Visual Studio's step-through debugger.

 .. note::
-  Testing of Stratis Smart Contracts is still primitive.
-Future versions of smart contracts will enable testing with the resource tracking code injected, and on top of a local test blockchain.
+  While contracts are fully testable, available testing utilities are still primitive.
+Future versions of smart contracts will enable testing with the resource tracking code injected, on top of a local test blockchain.

 The Basics
 ----------

 This section will again reference the `Stratis Smart Contracts Visual Studio Template <https://marketplace.visualstudio.com/items?itemName=StratisGroupLtd.StratisSmartContractsTemplate>`_.

+The tests described here verify that your smart contract logic executes as intended, before you deploy it to a live network.
 The tests inside the template use the ``Microsoft.VisualStudio.TestTools.UnitTesting`` library, so may be familiar to C# developers.
 A brief introduction:

 - ``[TestClass]`` defines a class in which tests are defined.
 - ``[TestInitialize]`` is used to mark a method to be run before tests execute, most commonly to set up some testing context.